Skip to main content

 2D georeference on planimetries

-From a card you can automatically zoom to its position on the planimetry and edit it graphically.
+From any card, you can zoom directly to its position on the planimetry and edit it graphically.

-By navigating planimetries you can query represented items and access the corresponding card.
+By navigating the planimetry, you can select represented items and open their corresponding cards.

-Planimetries can be imported using the appropriate import function described earlier.
+Planimetries can be imported via the dedicated import feature.

 Georeference on 3D models